UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 rules but many others exist.
 For an overview of data validation options and rules available in Google Sheets, check out the [support page on data validation](https://support.google.com/appsheet/answer/10107325?hl=en&ref_topic=10102053#:~:text=Data%20validation%20rules%20allow%20you,to%20constrain%20user%20entered%20values).

-We will look at two examples:
+We will look at three examples:

 1. Restricting data to a numeric range
-2. Restricting data yo integers and integers within a range
+2. Restricting data to integers and integers
 3. Restricting data to entries from a list

 ### Restricting data to a numeric range